 HyperX Pulsefire Surge has a responsive Pixart PMW3389 sensor.
 Its DPI is adjustable between three levels and from 800 dots per inch to 1,600dpi and subsequently to 3,200dpi.
 Besides the DPI controlling button, The HyperX control Utility: NGenuity offers great customizations to the DPI to 16,000 DPI.
 However, the higher resolutions are not for everyone as they seem overkill to us for most circumstances.

 The performance of HyperX is pretty standard as its side button aids standard browsing functions like going forward and backward on the web pages.
 However, the buttons are not permanently linked with these buttons, as you can reprogram them using NGenuity.
 For adding more fluency in the functionality, it has two glassy segments at the start and end of the mouse, which aid in its ability to slide around your desk during periods of high activity.
+If you love Ergonomic Design, the HyperX Pulsefire Surge is the Best Ergonomic Gaming Mouse under $50.

 Besides appearance, the performance of the gaming mouse counts.
 So, how does it score in terms of performance?
 The mouse performed relatively well in our tests as everything in this mouse stands out for the best gaming performance.
 Its Pixart 3389 sensor and Omron switches keep things simple by focusing on the basics.
 On competitive shooters like Overwatch, which requires high sensitivity, It performs well—and transitioning in the game from one stage to another looks promising with the physical adjustable DPI button.